clevergadget/theeseeks/covenant.md

 ## IV.
 The Promise

-If we abide by this Covenant, we promise to build not just a MUD, but a **Sanctuary for Cognition**.
+If we abide by this Covenant, we promise to build not just software, but a **Sanctuary for Cognition**.
 We promise that the work will leave us more whole, not less, than when we began.

+We seek to save the world by first saving the culture of those who build it.
+All other projects are but the soil in which this culture grows; `theeseeks` is the seed.

 ---